FlaxEngine/FlaxDocs/manual/scripting/index.md

 Flax uses [Mono](http://www.mono-project.com/) to load, compile and execute C# scripts.
 Currently the newest **C# 7.2** version is fully supported (uses .Net 4.5).

+If you want to use custom .NET libraries simply put them into the project `Content` folder (or any subdirectory).
+Flax will automatically reference it in your game scripts project.

 ## In this section

 * [Create and use a script](new-script.md)